 You are strongly encouraged to review all available medical and dental options, taking into account your personal travel or living plans/locations before making your election(s).
-For detailed coverage information on each plan, see the Summary of Benefits, Benefits Booklet, general exclusions, and formularies, all available on the PBS website.
+For detailed coverage information on each plan, see the Summary of Benefits, Benefits Booklet, general exclusions and formularies, all available on the Employee Services website.

-- University Medical and Dental Insurance Options: Available to retirees and dependents.
-Plan options for families who are not yet eligible for Medicare, combination families-retirees who have members needing coverage who are Medicare eligible and members who are not Medicare eligible, and options for retirees and their dependents who are all eligible for Medicare.
-If you are newly enrolling dependents in your University benefits at the time of retirement, you may be required to provide dependent eligibility verification documents. - University Basic Life Insurance: Reduces to \$3,000 - University Optional Life Insurance: If actively enrolled prior to retirement, you may elect to continue up to 25 percent of the benefit not to exceed \$9,500.
+• University Medical and Dental Insurance Options: Plans are available to retirees and dependents.
+There are plan options for:

+- families who are not yet eligible for Medicare - combination families-retirees who have members needing coverage who are Medicare eligible and members who are not Medicare eligible - retirees and their dependents who are all eligible for Medicare.

+If you are newly enrolling dependents in your University benefits at the time of retirement, you will be required to provide dependent eligibility verification documents.

+• University Basic Life Insurance: Reduces to \$3,000

+• University Optional Life Insurance: If actively enrolled prior to retirement, you may elect to continue up to 25 percent of the benefit not to exceed \$9,500.
 Accidental Death and Dismemberment coverage is not available as part of retiree Optional Life Insurance.